TonyPhipps/SIEM/Use-Case-Structure.md

 ## References and Resources
 Any useful resources or references that can help understand the vulnerability, attack, detection, affected software, protocols, etc.

-# Use Case Sample Names

-Note: The names below are intended to encourage a line of thought and are therefore intentionally imprecise and an incomplete list.

-- Detect X[Activity] with Y[Product] via Z Events [1 per unique XYZ combination]
-- Develop New Use Case
-- Upgrade X Software [1 per X]
-- Update X Configuration [1 per X]
-- Respond to X Alert [1 per X]
-- Respond to Reported HIPAA Breach
-- Respond to Reported GDPR Violation
-- Respond to Reported Phishing Attempt
-- Provide Activity Report
-- Hunt for X Activity [1 per X]
-- Deploy X Software [1 per X]
-- Deploy X Hardware [1 per X]

-- Review a Knoweledge Base Article
-- Review a Policy
-- Review a Signature
-- Review a Use Case
-- Review an Automation Script
-- Submit a Knoweledge Base Article
-- Submit a Policy
-- Submit a Signature
-- Submit a Use Case
-- Submit an Automation Script
-- Update a Knowledge Base Article
-- Update a Policy
-- Update a Signature
-- Update a Use Case
-- Update an Automation Script
-- Provide Internal Training Meeting
-- Provide Internal On-the-Job Training